dinanathsj29/ajax-asynchronous-javascript-and-xml-course-tutorial/README.md

 ---------------------

 - **`AJAX is pretty fast`** - as it allows you to send and receive data asynchronously without reloading the web page
+- **`AJAX applications are non-blocking`** - as AJAX requests are asynchronous, we don't have to wait for the request processing to complete
 - **`AJAX allows web pages to be updated asynchronously`** by exchanging data with a web server behind the scenes, this simply means that it is possible to update parts of a web page, without reloading the whole page
+- **`Better performance and reduced network traffic`** - AJAX helps to send and receive only the required data so better performance
+- **`No refresh-reload/No screen flicker`** - only a portion of the page is updated avoiding full page refresh/reload and screen flickering
 - AJAX is used for building web-based interactive applications that process user requests immediately - **`no page reload`** to bring data into your application
 - AJAX allows us to send and fetch only important/valuable part of data/information to/from the server, not the entire page so it **`makes your application interactive and faster`**
 - XML is commonly used as the format for receiving server data, although **`any data exchange/interchange format can be used`** including JSON, plain text